alex-tifrea/alex-tifrea.github.io/README.md

 # My notes

+- IMPORTANT: add all the new files to the commit!!!!
+Otherwise, when running the deploy command, they will be lost.

 - You can run the server locally with `bundle exec jekyll serve`.
 - To deploy it I first need to build (`./bin/cibuild`) and then deploy it with `./bin/deploy --user` (which will push it to master and deploy it).